OfficeDev/script-lab-2017/README.md

 * Follow [@OfficeDev](https://twitter.com/OfficeDev) on Twitter
 * Follow [Script Lab](https://medium.com/script-lab) articles on [medium.com](https://medium.com/script-lab)
 * Join our Office Developer program at [dev.office.com](https://dev.office.com/)

+<a id="contribute"></a>
+## Contribute to Script Lab

+There are a bunch of ways you can contribute to Script Lab:

+* File bugs & suggestions (see more in "[Report a bug, or suggest a feature](README.md#report-bug)" above).
+* Contribute new samples, or improve existing one.
+Please submit a pull request to the [office-js-snippets repo](https://github.com/OfficeDev/office-js-snippets); more info in the [README](https://github.com/OfficeDev/office-js-snippets/blob/master/README.md) of that repo.
+* Spread the word!
+Whether through writing a blog post (README.md#external-posts), recording a video, tweeting about us, or sharing snippets with colleagues or the [StackOverflow](https://stackoverflow.com/questions/tagged/office-js) community -- we want more of the world to use Script Lab!
+* Help improve the documentation.
+If you feel like this README or the [CONTRIBUTING.md doc](CONTRIBUTING.md) could use more details, please send a pull request!

+Finally, if you want to contribute code (bug fixes, features, localization, etc.), please see [CONTRIBUTING.md](CONTRIBUTING.md) to get you up and running with a local copy of Script Lab -- and then send us a pull request.

 <a id="rate-and-review"></a>
 ## Rate and review